USA and the UK

 If you believe that the decision is wrong, you may make a motion to reconsider.
 This can be a complicated process, so it is highly recommended that you seek advice and guidance from an immigration attorney who has in-depth knowledge of U.S. immigration law.

-If all else fails, you can also appeal your case to the USCIS Administrative Appeals Office (AAO) who will review your petition for any inconsistency that may have negatively impacted the visa decision.
+If all else fails, you can also appeal your case to the USCIS Administrative Appeals Office (AAO) which will review your petition for any inconsistency that may have negatively impacted the visa decision.

 Comprehensive immigration advice tailored to your circumstances and goals.